Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Introduction

 Depending on which aspects are randomised, the expressiveness of the corresponding class of finite-memory strategies differs: in a nutshell, \textit{Kuhn's theorem crumbles when restricting ourselves to finite memory}.
 For instance, we show that some finite-memory strategies with only randomised outputs (i.e., the natural equivalent of behavioural strategies) cannot be emulated by finite-memory strategies with only randomised initialisation (i.e., the natural equivalent of mixed strategies) --- see Lemma~\ref{lemma:behavioural:mixed:strictness}.
 Similarly, it is known that some finite-memory strategies that are encoded by Mealy machines using randomisation in all three components admit no equivalent using randomisation only in outputs~\cite{DBLP:journals/tcs/AlfaroHK07,DBLP:journals/corr/abs-1006-1404}.

-\textbf{Our contributions.} We consider \textit{two-player zero-sum stochastic games} (e.g.,~\cite{Sha53,Con92,MaitraSudderth,DBLP:conf/concur/BouyerORV21}), encompassing two-player (deterministic) games and Markov decision processes as particular subcases.
-We establish a \textit{Kuhn-like taxonomy} of the classes of finite-memory strategies obtained by varying which of the three aforementioned components are randomised: we illustrate it in Figure~\ref{figure:lattice}, and describe it fully in Section~\ref{section:relationships}.
+\textbf{Our contributions.} We consider \textit{two-player zero-sum concurrent stochastic games of perfect information} (e.g.,~\cite{Sha53,MaitraSudderth}), encompassing two-player turn-based (deterministic) games and Markov decision processes as particular subcases.
+We establish a \textit{Kuhn-like taxonomy} of the classes of finite-memory strategies obtained by varying which of the three aforementioned Mealy machine components are randomised: we illustrate it in Figure~\ref{figure:lattice}, and describe it fully in Section~\ref{section:relationships}.

 Let us highlight a few elements.
 Naturally, the least expressive model corresponds to pure strategies.
 In contrast to what happens with infinite memory, and as noted in the previous paragraph, we see that mixed strategies are strictly less expressive than behavioural ones.
 We also observe that allowing randomness both in initialisation and in outputs (RRD strategies) yields an even more expressive class --- and incomparable to what is obtained by allowing randomness in updates only.
 Finally, the most expressive class is obviously obtained when allowing randomness in all components; yet it may be dropped in initialisation or in outputs without reducing the expressiveness --- but not in both simultaneously.